--3.xxx.
 The regulatory body should ensure that an effective system for the feedback of operational safety experience is in place, that no safety related event will go undetected and that corrective measures will be adopted to prevent the recurrence of safety related events.
 If the severity of the event warrants it, the regulatory body may conduct or arrange for an independent investigation, usually by a team with appropriately selected areas of expertise, to confirm that the event was adequately investigated, the root causes were correctly identified, and the corrective and remedial actions taken were adequate.
 The regulatory body's review should cover the identification of lessons to be learned and the sharing of safety related information.
-Operational safety performance should not be restricted to considering the facility or activity itself but should consider a wide range of both radiation and non-radiation based facilities and activities from which lessons may be learnt.
+Operational safety performance should not be restricted to considering the facilities and activities from which lessons may be learnt.